 Note: Rich push notifications require iOS 10 or higher, or Android 4.1 or higher.

-Triggers or Schedules
+Triggers or schedules

 Push notifications are sent based on the trigger or schedule you select.
-The trigger can be an out-of-the-box trigger event, or a custom event.
+The trigger can be an out-of-the-box trigger event or a custom event.

 - Schedule

-A user who has viewed a category page in the last session without completing a purchase will receive a push notification with relevant content and a call to action to complete the purchase. - Custom event
+A user who viewed a category page in the last session without completing a purchase will receive a push notification with relevant content and a call to action to complete the purchase. - Custom event

 A user who triggers any event you specify will receive a push notification that you define.